HugoBlox/theme-academic-cv/content/authors/tiagoboldt/_index.md

 email: "tiagoboldt@gmail.com"

 ---
 Hi!
-I live in Porto, Portugal, and love music, movies, and sharing a good meal with friends.
-I've earned a Ph.D. in Informatics Engineering with the thesis *Engineering Software for the Cloud: A Pattern Language*.
+I live in Porto, Portugal, and love concerts, movies, and sharing a good meal with friends.
+I've earned a Ph.D. in Software Engineering with the thesis *Engineering Software for the Cloud: A Pattern Language*.

-Professionally, I split my time between industry and academy.
-I am the product lead at [Velocidi](https://www.velocidi.com/), a NY-based AdTech startup, and assistant lecturer at the [Faculty of Engineering from the University of Porto](https://sigarra.up.pt/feup/pt/func_geral.formview?p_codigo=479881).
+Professionally, I spend my time between industry and academy.
+I am the product lead at [Velocidi](https://www.velocidi.com/), a NY-based AdTech startup, and invited assistant professor at the [Faculty of Engineering from the University of Porto](https://sigarra.up.pt/feup/pt/func_geral.formview?p_codigo=479881).